Slow Cooker Chicken Tikka Masala

 Slow Cooker Chicken Tikka Masala is rich and creamy, made with chicken breast slow cooked in a savory tomato base with spices, yogurt, onion, and bell pepper, topped with fresh cilantro and served over rice.

 Slow cooker chicken tikka masala is one of my all-time favorite slow cooker chicken recipes.
 Everything is added to the slow cooker (except for the cream and cilantro), and it simmers for hours for a full savory and creamy flavor and texture.
 This dish is served over basmati rice, or with gluten free bread (or gluten free naan if you have it).
 This is the perfect way to enjoy takeout food without having to worry if it’s gluten free, too!

-I highly recommend serving this with basmati rice, cilantro and a big ole’ scoop of yogurt on top.
+I highly recommend serving this with basmati rice, cilantro and a big scoop of plain yogurt on top.
 That’s just how I like it, I’m sure you’ll find your own way of enjoying your slow cooker chicken tikka masala.
-Basmati rice has an aromatic and nutty flavor, and really brings a great flavor to this dish.
+Basmati rice is amazingly aromatic and has a nutty flavor, and it might become your favorite rice, too!

 You can sub coconut milk for the heavy cream, and it will come out just as delicious.
 Maybe even a little sweeter than the recipe below.
 Keep in mind that the addition of cayenne pepper can add a big kick to this dish, so use sparingly.
 Unless you like your food with plenty of heat (in which case, I love you).
 You, my spicy pioneer, can add an additional tsp of cayenne.
 I made mine with 2 tsp, but we love spicy in this household.